signature-opensource/CK-Configuration/CK.Configuration/README.md

 A plugin is typically defined with a simple `Type = "XXX"` configuration:

-- `Type = "My.Namespace.MyPluginComponentConfiguration"`: Will be searched in the DefaultAssembly if defined (or in the assembly that defines the "plugin family" - see the `PolymorphicConfigurationTypeBuilder` for this).
+- `Type = "My.Namespace.MyPluginComponentConfiguration"`: Will be searched in the DefaultAssembly if defined (or in the assembly that defines the "plugin family" - see the `TypedConfigurationBuilder` for this).
-- `Type = "MyPlugin"`: The PolymorphicConfigurationTypeBuilder introduces a default namespace and automatically suffix the type name with its resolver's configuration.
+- `Type = "MyPlugin"`: The TypedConfigurationBuilder introduces a default namespace and automatically suffix the type name with its resolver's configuration.
 - `Type = "MyPlugin, Acme.Corp.Strategies"`: The type will be search in the specified assembly (that must be explicitely allowed).